VikashChauhan007/Sarcasm_Target_Detection/README.md

 The Model.ipynb file does the training and k-cross validation of the features extracted from the previous file.

 References:

 Original Code: https://github.com/Srijanb97/Sarcasm_Target_Detection-EMNLP-
 Original Dataset: https://github.com/Pranav-Goel/Sarcasm-Target-Detection

-This repository contains the implementation of our EMNLP-2019 submission : '**A deep-learning framework to detect sarcasm targets**'.
+This repository contains the implementation of EMNLP-2019 submission : '**A deep-learning framework to detect sarcasm targets**'.